-Pasquale Tallarico was born in Calabria in southern Italy in 1891.
-He left Italy at age 8 to join his older brothers who had settled in Connecticut.
-Initially he could speak no english, but attended public school each day, and also began daily music lessons at home with his musical brothers.
-He learned to sight read music before he learned to read English.
-Each evening before dinner he would sing solfeggia, an exercise that helped hone his ear and revealed that he had perfect pitch.
-The piano soon became the focus of his musical studies, and at age 9, within 4 months of beginning piano lessons, he was able to perform Mozart sonatas from memory.
-He was recognized as a prodigy, his so his older brothers removed him public school so that he could devote himself fully to the piano.
-He soon began performing with his musical family, and his solo debut was at Aeolian Hall when he was still a boy.
+Pasquale Tallarico was born in Calabria, Italy in 1891.
+As a boy of 8 years old he traveled to America to join his older brothers who had settled in Connecticut.
+He began attending public school before he could speak English, while at the same time studying music at home under the tutelage of his brothers who were both musicians.
+Each evening before dinner he would sing solfeggia, an exercise where he was required to precisely sing the tones of a scale or melody.
+The study of solfeggia helped develop his ear and soon revealed that he had perfect pitch, and he learned to sight read music before he could read English.
+The piano quickly became the focus of his musical studies, and at age 9, within 4 months of beginning piano lessons, he was able to perform Mozart sonatas from memory.
+Recognizing his prodigious talent, his brothers removed him public school so that he could devote himself to the piano.
+He was tutored at home as he continued his music studies at the Virgil School.
+“The Virgil Method” book published in 1902 features photos of him demonstrating his naturally perfect hand and body position at the piano.
+With his disposition for music, by age 10 he was performing with his brothers Giovannie, Francesco and Michele in the “Tallarico Brothers Quartette”.
+His solo piano debut was at Aeolian Hall when he was still a boy.

-Pasquale Tallarico undertook his own intense preparations for the National Pianist Competition – a contest to find the best American trained pianist – to be held in 1914 in Chicago.
-He won this contest, besting 25 other pianists performing the MacDowell Concerto.
+At 22 years old, Pasquale Tallarico undertook his own intense preparations for the National Pianist Competition – a contest to find the best American trained pianist – to be held in 1914 in Chicago.
+Amid great anticipation, he won this contest, besting 25 other pianists performing the MacDowell Concerto.

 In 1920, at the age of 29, Tallarico began a teaching career at the Peabody Conservatory in Baltimore, which enabled him to settle down from his demanding touring schedule and raise a family.
 He continued to perform throughout the rest of his life.